Identification of Separable OTUs for Multinomial Classification in Compositional Data Analysis: Application to microbiome data

 The consistency in the selection of Otu000310, Otu000105, Otu000281, Otu000264, Otu000113, Otu000067, and Otu000058 across all models highlights their robustness as discriminant features for diagnosis classification.
 The inclusion of covariates such as age, gender, and diabetes medication leads to changes in the number of selected OTUs and affects their ranking, suggesting that some taxa may be partially confounded by demographic or clinical factors.

 Table~\ref{tab:sep-index-ci} summarizes the estimated separation index and its confidence interval for each model.

 The separation index estimates and their associated confidence intervals provide insight into the robustness and precision of OTU-based discrimination between adenoma and control groups.
 Model~A, which does not adjust for any covariates, shows moderate separation performance, with a separation index around $0.58$.
-Adjustment for demographic covariates substantially improves discrimination: Model~B, adjusting only for age, increases the separation index to approximately $0.67$, while Models~C and~D (adjusting for age and gender, and for age, gender, and diabetes medication, respectively) yiel
+Adjustment for demographic covariates substantially improves discrimination: Model~B, adjusting only for age, increases the separation index to approximately $0.67$, while Models~C and~D (adjusting for age and gender, and for age, gender, and diabetes medication, respectively) yield separation indices close to 0.70, representing the strongest overall discrimination among the four models.